fbpx

 Click on photo to virtually visit our Art Museum

-Historically, CAMM has been responsible for the maintenance and upkeep of the Shrine, preserving it as a monument of beauty to Mary and an architectural masterpiece.
+Historically, CAMM has been responsible for the maintenance and upkeep of the Basilica Shrine, preserving it as a monument of beauty to Mary and an architectural masterpiece.
 As a historical building, this requires constant and costly repairs and renovations: restoring interior and exterior artwork and murals; providing air conditioning; updating technology for our livestreams (our Monday Perpetual Novena and Mass, as well as special feast days); repairing elevators; revitalizing and refitting the organ and carillon bells; making roof improvements and repairs; and expanding cultural Marian shrines.

 FINANCIAL BASE